-Each of our natural wood coffee tables is one of a kind and feature the organic movement of the wood.
-This upscale style custom rustic furniture made famous by George Nakashima and his mid-century furniture designs.
+Each of our natural wood coffee tables is one of a kind and features the wood’s organic movement—this upscale style custom rustic furniture made famous by George Nakashima and his mid-century furniture designs.
 Natural wood coffee tables can have a live edge but may also have clean lines or both.
-The organic movement of the live edge slab coffee tables combined with a root base is calming to the soul.
-With the clean line, the natural shape and the wood are the shining moments.
+The organic movement of the live edge slab coffee tables combined with a root base calms the soul.
+The clean line, the natural shape, and the wood are the shining moments.
 Either way, the warmth and stability of real natural wood furniture shine through.

 This style of wood coffee table is also referred to as a rustic coffee table.
-Driftwood root and stumps are the foundations in our rustic coffee table.
-These driftwood and stump bases highlight the natural live edge of the wood slab top.
+Driftwood roots and stumps are the foundations of our rustic coffee table.
+These driftwood and tree stump bases highlight the natural live edge of the wood slab top.
 The organic movement and grayish-brown color tones define the space they reside in.
 Rustic is a loose term and can sometimes be thought of as raw or unfinished.
 At Littlebranch, we craft rustic elegance by finding the balance between nature and elegant natural wood furniture.
 We also have optional hand-forged metal bases.
-We use our blacksmith to forge, pound and twist the metal to craft these bases.
+We use our blacksmith to forge, pound, and twist the metal to craft these bases.
 Because of the heating of the metal, each base will have a variance in color.

 Live edge coffee table